CLNode: Curriculum Learning for Node Classification: Experiments

-As shown in Table \ref{tab6}, we conduct experiments on Cora and CiteSeer with standard splits and report the training time on a NVIDIA GTX 2080 Ti GPU, where the results are averaged over 10 runs.
-We observe that CLNode takes a few seconds longer than the baselines.
-Because CLNode first employs a GNN to obtain pseudo-labels, its training time is roughly twice that of the baselines, which corroborates the complexity analysis in subsection \ref{complexity}.
-With affordable extra training time, CLNode improves the accuracy (especially when there are few labeled nodes) and robustness of baseline GNNs; therefore, we think it is beneficial to apply CLNode to real-world systems.

-Last but not least, we investigate how the hyper-parameters $\lambda_0$ and $T$ affect the performance of CLNode. $\lambda_0$ controls the initial number of training samples, while $T$ controls the speed at which difficult samples are introduced to the training process.
-To explore the parameter sensitivity, we alter $\lambda_0$ and $T$ from \{0, 0.1,..., 1\} and \{20, 40,..., 200\}, respectively.
-We use GCN as the backbone GNN and report the results on Cora with 1\% label rate.
-The results in Fig.\ref{fig5} show the following: (1) Generally, with increasing $\lambda_0$, the performance tends to first increase and then decrease; specifically, the performance is relatively good when $\lambda_0$ is between 0.4 and 0.8.
-A too small $\lambda_0$ results in few training samples in the initial training process, meaning that the model cannot learn efficiently.
-Conversely, an overly large $\lambda_0$ introduces more \textit{difficult nodes} during initial training and thus degrades the accuracy.
-Considering an extreme example, when $\lambda_0$ is set to 1, CLNode uses the entire training set throughout the training process, meaning that CLNode degenerates to the baseline method.
+Last but not least, we investigate how the hyper-parameters $\lambda_0$ and $T$ affect the performance of CLNode. $\lambda_0$ controls the initial number of training nodes, while $T$ controls the speed at which \textit{difficult nodes} are introduced to the training process.
+To explore the parameter sensitivity, we alter $\lambda_0$ and $T$ from \{0.1, 0.2,..., 0.9\} and \{20, 40,..., 200\}, respectively.
+We use GCN as the backbone GNN and report the results on Cora under random splits.
+The results in Figure \ref{hyper-parameter} show the following: (1) Generally, with increasing $\lambda_0$, the performance tends to first increase and then decrease; specifically, the performance is relatively good when $\lambda_0$ is between 0.3 and 0.7.
+A too small $\lambda_0$ results in few training nodes in the initial training process, meaning that the model cannot learn efficiently.
+In contrast, an overly large $\lambda_0$ introduces \textit{difficult nodes} during initial training and thus degrades the accuracy.
 (2) Similarly, as $T$ increases, the test accuracy tends to first increase and then decrease.
-A too small $T$ will quickly introduce more \textit{difficult nodes}, thus degrading the backbone GNN's performance; in contrast, an extremely large $T$ causes the backbone GNN to be trained mainly on the easy subset, causing a loss of the information contained in \textit{difficult nodes}.
+A too small $T$ will quickly introduce more \textit{difficult nodes}, thus degrading the backbone GNN's performance; conversely, an extremely large $T$ causes the backbone GNN to be trained mainly on the easy subset, causing a loss of the information contained in \textit{difficult nodes}.